 Plaintiffs seek actual damages, special damages, consequential damages, and attorney's fees.
-Plaintiffs are entitled to punitive damages in an amount to be determined by the trier of fact for which they sue.
+Plaintiffs are entitled to punitive damages in an amount to be determined by the trier of fact.

 CONDITIONS PRECEDENT

 All conditions precedent to Plaintiffs' right of recovery have been performed, have occurred, or have been waived.